Wills Vs. Trusts

 With a Trust

 Because a Trust allows an estate to be transferred without the probate process, the family suffers no financial loss from probate expenses.
-Trust and estate planning documents cost a mere fraction of the probate fee assessed to some families with Wills.
+Trust and estate planning documents cost a mere fraction of the probate fees assessed to some families with Wills.

 Delays